iwilkey/voxar/README.md

 #### > Voxar is modular and self-contained.

-Voxar is a game engine, a general software engine, a mathematical tool, and can take any other form you can think of.
+Voxar can take the form of a game engine, a general software engine, a mathematical tool, or anything else you can think of.

     *...
 [UNDER CONSTRUCTION] ...*